 Other common symptoms include:

-- sweating and shivering
+- weakness and fatigue

-- weight loss
+- low appetite and weight loss

 - night sweats